mcellteam/Workshop_2016/README.md

 options.output.blender.downsample = [1 1 1];
 ```

-which tells CellOrganizer to save the synthetic image as indexed polygon meshes that can be imported into Blender for use with CellBlender.
+which tell CellOrganizer to save the synthetic image as indexed polygon meshes that can be imported into Blender for use with CellBlender.

-The files will be save in the `examples` folder
+The files will be saved in the default `examples` folder

 ```
 >> ls examples